How To Take Apart A Scrap Industrial Transformer

 Depending on how your scrap yard grades transformers (copper or aluminum), you may get anywhere from $0.02-0.15 per pound depending on current market conditions and the grading of material, which is up to the discretion of your scrap yard.

-If you have an aluminum transformer...you will be getting a lower price for the whole unit compared to the copper ones.
-Again, due to the nature of aluminum being worth less per pound and the steel attached.
+If you have an aluminum transformer, you will get a lower price for the whole unit than the copper ones.
+Again, this is due to aluminum being worth less per pound and the steel attached.

 Is It Worth It To Take A Transformer Apart?

-When you are looking to make the most money on your scrap transformer, we almost always suggest taking apart at least the copper transformers, and you should consider taking apart the aluminum ones if you have the right time/experience/tools.
+When you want to make the most money on your scrap transformer, we almost always suggest taking apart at least the copper transformers, and you should consider taking apart the aluminum ones if you have the correct time/experience/tools.

-Take apart your copper transformer…because the price of copper always being much higher than steel, we suggest cutting the copper coils out and scrapping them separately from the steel.
+Take apart your copper transformer…because the price of copper is always much higher than steel, we suggest cutting the copper coils out and scraping them separately from the steel.

-Sometimes take apart your aluminum transformer…while we recommend doing it, it’s not always a make or break.
-If you have experience taking apart a transformer, with the right tools, and time it could be worth it.
-But, if you don’t have the time and just want to scrap it, that’s ok too.
+Sometimes, take apart your aluminum transformer…while we recommend doing it, it’s not always a make or break.
+It could be worth it if you have experience taking apart a transformer with the right tools and time.
+But if you don’t have the time and want to scrap it, that’s ok too.

-How Do I Take Apart A Industrial Transformer for Scrap?
+How Do I Take Apart An Industrial Transformer for Scrap?

 Estimated Time: 45 min – 1 hour